Derk Pereboom

 Philosophy of religion

 My research areas are free will and moral responsibility, philosophy of mind, history of modern philosophy, especially Kant, and philosophy of religion.
-Getting your coursework done by a professional coursework writing service is a recommendation for fellow students out there.
+Getting your coursework done by a professional coursework writing service at Academized is a recommendation for fellow students out there.

 Selected articles are linked on my